 We designed the TSP to help examine and unlearn individual, institutional, and societal maladaptive assumptions and conventions that block designing learning for human diversity, equity, and global complexity.
 Our hope is that your engagement in the Textbook Success Program will allow you to transform first as individuals, and secondly as educators in ways unique to your professional contexts.

 Rebus strives to build a learning community in the program where both participants and facilitators learn actively from each other as they draw on their own knowledge sources and critically reflect on individual, institutional, and societal practices in higher education to facilitate positive change.
 To move forward we will have to ask ourselves how we practice and why.
 Some of this will be uncomfortable but this is critical and necessary work to make learning truly inclusive, which is what we believe you are all here to do with your OER projects and in your roles in the higher education system.
 Please navigate through the program (materials, structure, conversations), with an openness and willingness for something new!
 This approach is critical to achieving the learning outcomes described earlier.

-Having successfully facilitated 2 LOUIS TSP cohorts in the past year, Amy looks forward to supporting your cohort and the committed equitable work being done by all of you.
+Having successfully facilitated 6 TSP cohorts to date, Apurva looks forward to supporting your cohort and the committed equitable work being done by all of you.

 The Textbook Success Program is being facilitated using four different technological tools, the use of which is further detailed below: